micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-13-rashi_en.md

 ### passuk 13
 <b>For now.</b> Before you had done this,
-<b>Hachem would have established your kingship … forever.</b> Because when a high position is assigned to a person, it is assigned to him and to his descendants.<sup>9</sup><i class="footnote"> See Maseches Megillah 13b.</i>
+<b>Adonoy would have established your kingship … forever.</b> Because when a high position is assigned to a person, it is assigned to him and to his descendants.<sup>9</sup><i class="footnote"> See Maseches Megillah 13b.</i>

 ### passuk 14
 <b>But now, your kingship shall not endure.</b> Because Moshe said so in the Torah, "[and] he does not stray from the commandment right or left, so that days of his reign are lengthy…."<sup>10</sup><i class="footnote"> Devarim 17:20.</i> Hence, if he does stray, the days [of his reign] will not be lengthy.
 And if you will argue that this was not said in reference to a Prophet's commandment, but only in reference to a commandment of the Torah, [I will answer that] it was already stated, "[and] to guard every word of this Torah" and afterwards, "that his pride not increase… and he turn not stray from the commandment"<sup>11</sup><i class="footnote">Devarim 18:19.
 And now that you failed to obey the commandment of ‘<span>ה</span> to obey His word as delivered by His prophets, you will be held accountable for your actions.</i> [to include] even a prophet's commandment.